-Appropriate GMP controls and processes are used in the manufacture of subtilisin to ensure that the finished product does not contain any impurities that pose a risk to public health.
-The specification for impurities and microbial limits for the subtilisin product can be found in Table2.
-FSANZ has assessed the certificates of analysis for three lots of product and agrees that the product meets the specification and the requirements for enzyme preparations of the Food Chemical Codex (2015) and the Joint FAO/WHO Expert Committee on Food Additives (JECFA 2006).
+The applicant demonstrated appropriate GMP controls and processes are used in the manufacture of subtilisin to ensure that the finished product does not contain any impurities that pose a risk to public health.
+The specification for impurities and microbial limits for the subtilisin product can be found in Table 2.
+FSANZ has assessed the certificates of analysis for three lots of product and agrees that the applicant's product meets the specification and the requirements for enzyme preparations of the FAO JECFA Monograph 26 (2021, for enzyme preparations explicitly FAO/WHO 2006) or the United States' Food Chemicals Codex (13th edition).